-This is my fav breakfast at the moment.
-With a tiny bit of prep work (pre-roasting the pumpkin) I can have a whole pan of this hot and ready for consumption in under 30 mins.
+This is my favourite breakfast item at the moment.
+With a tiny bit of prep work (pre-roasting the pumpkin) I can have a whole pan of this hot and ready for consumption in under 30 minutes.
 There are so many elements you can modify with this recipe.
-I’ve used mashed sweet potato when I didn’t have enough pumpkin and added some pre cooked broccoli florets as well.
-Chopped sage and thyme work well (you can pre-fry the sage in the ghee before you add it to the egg mix, to make it crispy and the flavour a bit less intense).
-I haven’t yet made it with cheese because I have been serving some to a dairy free person (the ghee seemed to be ok but use olive oil if you’re severely lactose intol) but that’s next on the agenda.
-Chopped feta would be great, as would 1/2 cup of grated cheddar (on top, in the mix, whatever).
-You could also add bacon, smoked salmon or trout instead of prosciutto (or leave out entirely for a vegetarian version).
+I’ve used mashed sweet potato when I didn’t have enough pumpkin, and also added pre-cooked, bite-sized pieces of broccoli.
+I’ve also replaced the pumpkin all together with pre-boiled bite-sized pieces of potato.
+Chopped sage and thyme work well – I prefer to fry the sage in the ghee before adding it to the egg mix, to enhance its flavour and make it crispy.
+Chopped feta would be a great addition, as would 1/2 cup of grated cheddar or parmesan (on top, or in the mix).
+You could also add chopped bacon or chorizo, flaked smoked salmon or trout, instead of the prosciutto.
+Alternately, leave out the meat entirely, for a lovely vegetarian option.

 - 4-5 cups roughly mashed roast pumpkin.
-To roast the pumpkin, de-seed, leave skin on (if edible variety – I like using Kent/Jap pumpkins for this reason) cut into large wedges (about 5cm thick), pile all the pieces onto the one tray then roast without oil at 200C/400F for about 40 mins or until pumpkin is soft.
-Store in the fridge or freezer in air tight container (this way you can have preprepared roast pumpkin ready to go when you want to make the frittata).
+To roast the pumpkin, de-seed (leave skin on if edible variety – I like using Kent/Jap pumpkins for this reason) cut into large wedges (about 5cm thick), pile all the pieces onto the one tray then roast without oil at 200C/400F for about 40 mins or until pumpkin is soft.
+Store in the fridge or freezer in an air tight container, if not making the frittata straight away.

 - 8 eggs, lightly beaten